Catalyst-Video/catalyst-react/README.md

 npm install
 ```

-Once you have everything installed and updated, run the following command to compile a demo version to localhost
+Once you have everything installed and updated, run the following command to begin the compilation process w/ [tsdx](https://tsdx.io/)

 ```
 npm start
 ```
+Then run `npm start` again in the `/example` directory and navigate to `localhost:1234` to begin testing

 ## Meta

 Created by [@GoldinGuy](https://github.com/GoldinGuy) and [@JoeSemrai](https://github.com/JosephSemrai)